NeVeSpl/RevitDBExplorer/readme.md

 ### easier work with Element.Geometry

-Not only you have faster access to a geometry of an element, but you can also select an instance of GeometryObject in Revit if it has a valid reference.
+- you can select an instance of GeometryObject in Revit if it has a valid reference
+- on the status bar you will find mouse cursor position expressed in the Revit model coordinates

 ![easier-work-with-geometry](documentation/examples/easier-work-with-element-geometry.gif)